culturecode/uber_select/README.md

 $('.my_selects').uberSelect(options);
 ```

+#### Attributes <a name="UberSearch attributes"></a>
+Attribtes on the outermost element can be specified by setting the `data-uber-attributes` attribute on the `<select>` element.
+Values should be passed
+as a JSON string of key/value pairs where the key is the attribute name and the value is the attribute value.

 #### Options
 Options can be specified by setting the `data-uber-options` attribute on the `<select>` element.
 Values should be passed
 as a JSON string.
 All options on the are passed to the underlying UberSearch, see [UberSearch options](#UberSearchOptions).